 Is Fingerprint Identification the Future of Payment Security?

 Welcome to our 5-part blog series on why to Bin the Pin.
 In this third post, Henrik Knudtzon, Chief Financial Officer at IDEX Biometrics explains Is Fingerprint Identification the Future of Payment Security?.
+Our previous post in Bin the Pin looked at biometrics vs. the PIN.

 Fighting both online and offline payment fraudulence is one of the biggest challenges for financial service providers and banks across the world.
 With the increasing number of criminal activities, it has now become imperative to do away with scattergun techniques and count on something much more effective that assures customer security.